 On March 16, 2020, 3700 participants who completed the MOBIS study between September 2019 and January 2020 were invited to reinstall the GPS Logger and Travel Diary App ‘Catch-My-Day’, developed by MotionTag, to record their mobility behaviour during the period of special measures implemented to control the spread of the Corona Virus.
 The first 4 weeks of mobility data from the original MOBIS Study is taken for each participant as a baseline against which to compare current mobility patterns.
 These 4 weeks start place anywhere between 1st September and 15th November, depending on the participant.
 Only trips in Switzerland are currently considered, although data on cross border travel is available.

-The following figure shows the number of registered and tracking participants per day.
 A running panel of around 250 participants were already tracking before the sample was reinvited.
 This allows results for the weeks before the MOBIS:COVID-19 study was officially started, although the sample size is a lot smaller, and hence the results.

 In the MOBIS study, participants were only eligible if they used a car at least 3 days a week - which skews the sample away from the Swiss general population.